 Let’s dive in!

 - 4 Wordfence vs Sucuri

 That these two security plugins get compared all the time is pretty interesting because they do offer fairly different services, at least for free users.
 And the number of free users for both is pretty massive.
 The basic services, however, achieve the same end-goal: protecting your site from threats such as hidden malware, brute force attacks, and various other kinds of intrusions and compromises.

 Because Sucuri and Wordfence handle this through various means, that means each plugin is ideal for a different set of users.
 No WordPress plugin or security platform fills every need, but both of these fill specific ones.
 We want to go through the different ways that the plugins protect your site, Wordfence via preventative security measures and Sucuri with site monitoring and malware scanning/removal, so that you can make the most informed decision possible to keep your site safe.

-We do want to note, however, that despite the plugins’ differences, either choice will provide your site with a comprehensive security suite.
+Both tools could be considered helpful multisite plugins, bringing their features to all the WordPress sites in your network.
+We do want to note, however, that despite their differences, either choice will provide your site with a comprehensive security suite.

 As a platform, Wordfence is designed as an up-front shield that fences off your site from incoming attacks.
 Let’s take a look at just how it does this.

 Internet security is a highly technical and complicated field.
 Most of us aren’t experts in it by a long shot.
 Wordfence is good for us because when it’s installed and activated, it just works.